 Fixing Candle Tunneling: Best (and Worst) Methods

 If you’ve ever lit a candle only to watch it sink into itself, leaving rings of wasted wax around the edges, you’ve met the dreaded candle tunneling.
 Luckily, there are a handful of DIY fixes out there - but some are better (and safer) than others.
-Here’s how the most popular methods stack up.
+If you're looking for a candle tunneling solution, here's how the most popular methods stack up.

 The Hair Dryer Method